gardener/documentation/website/documentation/getting-started/shoots/_index.md

 Currently, there is no way to move a single cluster to a different account.
 A user would rather have to re-create a cluster and migrate workloads by different means.
 {{% /alert %}}

 As part of the infrastructure choice, the region for data plane has to be chosen as well.
-The Gardener scheduler will try to place the control-plane on a seed cluster based on a minimal distance strategy.
+The Gardener scheduler will try to place the control plane on a seed cluster based on a minimal distance strategy.
 See [Gardener Scheduler](https://github.com/gardener/gardener/blob/master/docs/concepts/scheduler.md) for more details.

 ![](./images/basic_configurations_3.png)